tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 ![Czech cycling team's bus, ahead of our car on the road alongside the Gorges du Verdon](https://github.com/tombye/trexit/raw/gh-pages/assets/images/cycling-team-bus-on-gorges-du-verdon-road.jpg)

-It was going so slowly and carefully, it felt like it was making the journey much safer for us.
-So much so that when it pulled over to let the cars behind it pass, we pulled over too.
-When it set off again, we cheerfully followed it like particularly guileless spies tailing a suspect.
+When it pulled over to let cars overtake it, we pulled over too.
+And when it set off again, we cheerfully followed it like particularly guileless spies tailing a suspect.

 ![Tom giving a thumbs up in the car, parked behind the cycling tram's bus](https://github.com/tombye/trexit/raw/gh-pages/assets/images/tom-in-car-behind-cycling-team-coach.jpg)